ilpy20/langid-go/README.md

 - **Fragility of CGO Wrappers**: Previous attempts to bring the proven, robust Naive Bayes algorithm of `langid` to Go relied entirely on fragile CGO bindings (such as [dbalan/langid_go](https://github.com/dbalan/langid_go) wrapping `langid.c`).
 CGO introduces severe runtime thread overhead, interferes with Go's garbage collector and memory tracking, and complicates cross-compilation.

-**`langid-go`** solves these issues by offering a **pure, 100% Go implementation** that achieves exact mathematical parity with the original Python unpickler and Naive Bayes vector engine, while running with **zero allocations** in standard concurrency-safe hot paths.
+**`langid-go`** solves these issues by offering a **pure, 100% Go implementation** of the runtime classifier that achieves exact mathematical parity with the original Naive Bayes/DFA inference engine, while running with **zero allocations** in standard concurrency-safe hot paths.
+It does not currently reimplement the original training pipeline.

 ### Why this architecture is critical for modern LLM Chatbots and AI Agents:
 - **Robustness to Messy, Short Inputs**: LLM chatbot prompts and agent instructions are notoriously short, fragmented, and noisy.
 They are heavily polluted with brand names, technical jargon, code syntax, mixed scripts, and emojis.
 Because `langid` utilizes a Naive Bayes classifier trained via cross-domain Information Gain (IG) feature selection, it remains virtually immune to these domain-specific artifacts, avoiding the random misclassifications that plague traditional character-distance models.
 - **Embedded & Zero-Allocation**: Running language classification via external microservices or heavy Python dependencies introduces unacceptable latency into real-time chatbot routing. `langid-go` embeds the model directly via `go:embed` and performs inference with zero garbage collection overhead on the hot path, making it perfect for high-throughput LLM gateway routing.
 - **Model Portability & Future Native Training**: While other libraries bundle black-box models or bloat repositories with static test data, `langid-go` provides a clean pipeline for loading custom `.lidg` binary models.
-In addition, its [roadmap](./TODO.md) includes native Go-native training, enabling developers to build and adapt language classification models dynamically within their Go agent runtimes.
+In addition, its [roadmap](./TODO.md) includes Go-native training, enabling developers to build and adapt language classification models dynamically within their Go agent runtimes.

 ## Features

 - **Pre-trained on 97 languages** (ISO 639-1 codes).
-- **Embedded Model:** Zero dependencies.
+- **Embedded Model:** The library package has no external runtime dependencies.
 The default model is compiled directly into the binary via `go:embed`.
+The CLI adds `golang.org/x/term` and `golang.org/x/sys`.
 - **Zero-Allocation Inference:** Highly optimized engine minimizes garbage collection overhead.
 - **Language Subsetting:** Restrict predictions to a known subset of languages for improved accuracy and speed.
 - **Probability Normalization:** Output standardized probabilities (0.0 - 1.0) rather than raw log-scores.